Best LLM for Coding

 Aider Polyglot: real multi-language coding

 Aider's benchmark tests models on 225 Exercism exercises across C++, Go, Java, JavaScript, Python, and Rust.
 Unlike SWE-bench, it measures raw code generation ability across multiple languages, not just Python-heavy GitHub issues.
+Scores reflect pass rate after one retry (the model sees its error and gets a second attempt).
 It also reports the cost per run, which makes price-performance comparisons trivial.

 query_stats